 - In Texas, a patient’s son accused his mother’s nurse of trying to kill her, and stabbed her.
 The nurse passed away.

 Remember the quirky saying we would recite to bullies in elementary school – sticks and stones may break my bones, but words will never hurt me?
 Well, according to some nurses, the constant verbal abuse from patients can hurt worse than any physical violence.
-Some patients are confused, some are in loads of pain, and some are just straight-up bullies, but either way, there’s no reason to verbally abuse the one person that is trying to provide a patient with the care that they need.
+Yes, some patients are disoriented and confused, or in loads of pain, but some are just straight-up bullies.
+However, this doesn’t excuse poor behavior.
+There is no reason to verbally abuse the one person that is trying to provide a patient with the care that they need.

-What’s being done about workplace violence?
+What’s being done about violence towards nurses?